jkuruvilla/personal-website/content/publication/ksz-independent-tau/index.md

 ---
-title: "Cosmology with the kinetic Sunyaev-Zeldovich effect: Independent of the optical depth and $\sigma_8$"
+title: "Cosmology with the kinetic Sunyaev-Zeldovich effect: Independent of the optical depth and sigma 8"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here